Retail

 Learn More

-This major group includes retail establishments, not elsewhere classified.
-These establishments fall into the following categories: drug stores, liquor stores, used merchandise stores, miscellaneous shopping goods stores, non-store retailers, fuel dealers, and miscellaneous retail stores, not elsewhere classified.
+This major group includes retail establishments not elsewhere classified.
+These establishments fall into categories such as drug stores, liquor stores, used merchandise stores, miscellaneous shopping goods stores, non-store retailers, fuel dealers, and other miscellaneous retail stores.

 Take The Guess Work Out of Setting Pay